Skip to main content

 In Example 2, there is a solution: \((8,18)\text{.}\) You can verify that it works for both equations.
 Could you find that ordered pair yourself?
 In this section and the ones that follow, we will learn some techniques for finding it yourself.
 In this case, the solution tells us that it takes 8 s for Fabiana to catch up with David.
 And when she does, they are 18 m from the starting point.

-For future reference, we can have some formal defintions now.
+For future reference, we establish some formal definitions now.

 Definition 4.1.3.
 System of Linear Equations.

 A system of linear equations is any pairing of two (or more) linear equations.
 (But in this book we are only examining systems with two equations with two variables.)
 A solution to a system of linear equations is any point that is a solution to each of the equations in the system.
 The solution set to a system of linear equations is the collection of all solutions to the system.
-The solution set may be empty, may consist of one point only, or may have more.
+The solution set might be empty, might consist of one point only, or might have more.

 Subsection 4.1.2 Solving a System of Equations by Graphing